The UNESCO Geopark of Haute Provence

 The Geopark also lists many fossil sites, such as the Ammonite slab concentrating 1.500 fossils of ammonites, nautiluses or pentacrines on 320 m² at the exit of Digne les Bains (direction Barles): unique in the world and envied by the Japanese to such an extent that a molding is exhibited in the town of Kamaïshi!

 It is the Geological Nature Reserve of Haute Provence which is responsible for their conservation and the taking of fossils is prohibited within its perimeter of protection.

 Beyond its remarkable geological heritage, the Geopark of Haute Provence invites you to discover its natural and human history and its traditions.
 The Provençal language, customs and local products are part of the heritage of the Geopark, as well as contemporary art.
 A land of inspiration, the Geopark has been chosen by artists such as Andy Goldsworthy to create original works in connection with nature.

 5 routes to discover all the diversity of the Geopark

-5 discovery routes cross the emblematic and heritage places of Haute-Provence and its sumptuous landscapes.
-Browse the interactive map or download our discovery map to prepare your outing independently.
+5 discovery routes cross the emblematic and historic places of Haute-Provence and its sumptuous landscapes.
+Browse the interactive map or download our discovery map to prepare your visit independently.

-Each of these routes has its own theme and can be covered by car in one day (apart from walks), departing from Digne-les-Bains or Sisteron.
-More than 130 developed sites are to be discovered among which you will meet the inhabitants of this country, partners of the UNESCO Geopark: restaurateurs, accommodation providers, craftsmen or producers, proud of their land and their passion.
+Each of these routes has its own theme and can be done by car in one day (apart from walks), departing from Digne-les-Bains or Sisteron.
+More than 130 developed sites are to be discovered, among which you will meet the inhabitants of this country, partners of the UNESCO Geopark: restaurateurs, accommodation providers, craftsmen or producers, proud of their land and their passion.

-The treasures of the Geopark of Haute Provence are everywhere, don't wait any longer to meet them!
+their passion.
+The treasures of the Geopark of Haute Provence are everywhere, don't wait any longer to find them!
 Time travel can begin at Promenade Museum in Digne les Bains by exploring the themed trails and exhibition halls.